This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 During your surgery:

 - An incision will be made in your groin near your femoral artery.
 Another incision will be made above or below your knee near your popliteal artery.
-Your caregiver will make a tunnel under your skin and muscles between the 2 incisions.
+Your healthcare provider will make a tunnel under your skin and muscles between the 2 incisions.
 The tunnel is where the graft will be placed.

 - If your own vein will be used as the graft, an incision will be made in your lower leg or arm and a vein will be removed.
 The vein or man-made graft will be placed in the tunnel.
 One end of the graft will be sewn to the femoral artery above the blockage.
 The other end will be sewn to the popliteal artery below the blockage.
 Blood will then flow through the graft and around the blocked area.
 Your incisions will be closed with stitches or staples.